datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 configured link to ``$DATA``: It is configured as a remote to install and pull data from, but upon creation of the dataset, the dataset's directory is also created at the remote end as a bare repository to enable pushing of results back to ``$DATA``.
-At the same time, a Gitlab sibling in the institute's Gitlab instance is created, with a publication dependency on the data storage.
+At the same time, a GitLab :term:`sibling` in the institute's GitLab instance is created, with a publication dependency on the data storage.

 With this setup, a dataset of any size can be installed in a matter of seconds